Skip to content

 Purchase event properties

-For example, if an eCommerce application wanted to send a message to a user after they have made a purchase, they could additionally improve their target audience and allow for increased campaign personalization by adding a purchase event property of brand_name.
+For example, if an ecommerce application wanted to send a message to a user after making a purchase, they could additionally improve their target audience and allow for increased campaign personalization by adding a purchase event property of brand_name.

 Action-based delivery settings to send a campaign to users who purchase headphones with a brand name equal to HeadphoneMart